Allied Irish Banks: Recent history

 Between 1999 and 2001 AIB had an interest in Keppel TatLee Bank in Singapore, but withdrew after Oversea-Chinese Banking Corporation (OCBC) acquired it.

 After suffering large losses due to the activities of rogue trader John Rusnak at Allfirst (see below) in April 2003, AIB completed a deal merging Allfirst with M&T Bank Corporation, which is headquartered in Buffalo, New York.
 In November 2010, AIB sold its 22.5% stake (26.7 million shares) in M&T. The shares were sold at US$77.50 per share and generated $2.1 billion.
 The sale was part of AIB's effort to raise capital amidst the ongoing financial crisis in Ireland.
-AIB maintains representative offices in the United States in Chicago, Philadelphia, Atlanta, Los Angeles, and White Plains.
+AIB maintains its current US customer treasury services from its branch in New York.

 At the beginning of 2008 AIB entered the Latvian, Estonian and Lithuanian markets by acquiring the AmCredit mortgage finance business from the Baltic American Enterprise Fund.
 Now AIB operates as a branch of this financial group in Estonia and Lithuania (update needed), operations in Latvia have ceased (see below).
 In 2008 AIB operated through its local branches providing financial services under established AmCredit brand in all three countries.
 AmCredit operated as a single product mortgage business, but the company is expanding the range of banking products.
 All AmCredit's mortgage customers automatically became customers of the AIB branch in their country.
 The goal of AIB is to become a full service customer focused bank in the Baltic region.
 The branch in Latvia was operating between 26 November 2007 (date of registration) and 20 September 2012 (date of liquidation).
 Its mortgage portfolio of 800 loans was acquired by Swedbank.

 In February 2008, AIB entered into an agreement to acquire a 49.99% interest in Bulgarian American Credit Bank (BACB), a specialist provider of secured finance to small and medium-sized companies in Bulgaria.
 AIB later sold its stake in BACB to a Bulgarian private-equity fund for a nominal sum in May 2011.

 The Irish government received shares of €3.5 billion in AIB in 2009 as part of measures to recapitalise the bank.

 In April 2010, AIB announced that the Irish government would receive a stake of 16% or 17% in the bank.
 The Irish State had been due to receive dividends on those shares, but EU regulations state that banks that get State aid cannot make cash payments.
 This forced AIB to give the government shares instead.

+The bank is currently involved in a number of "sale and leaseback" deals with its properties.
+In 2005 it sold an extension to its Ballsbridge Bankcentre headquarters for €367 million.